 "Ki a au nei he kaupapa nui te Tiriti o Waitangi.
 He kaupapa i tūhonohono i ngā iwi o Aotearoa."

 Rahiri Wharerau, Leah Bell, Hinepounamu Apanui-Barr, Ngahuia Piripi, Sonny Ngatai, Whitu-Waiariki, Dai Henwood and Ngāti Kawa Taituha.

 "Our independence is our main aim.
 We feel there is more value in our independence than sovereignty..."

 Dr Claudia Orange DNZM, Prof Rawinia Higgins, Dawn Mason-Lawrence, Moana Jackson and Dr Cybèle Locke.

-"For such a tiny country in the world yes, we should be proud of that, and the notion that we led the whole world by believing a woman has her own thoughts different to those of a man."
+"For such a tiny country in the world... we led by believing a woman has her own thoughts different to those of a man."

 Prof Charlotte Macdonald, Prof Marilyn Waring, Mihingarangi Forbes, Prof Rawinia Higgins and Dr Jackie Blue.

 The value of women's work